 Puerto del Rosario, Fuerteventura

-Rosario is a lively port and capital of Fuerteventura with some impressive street art, including colourful murals and giant snail sculptures along the harbour promenade.
-In the corner of the island is Playa Chica, one of the wind-sheltered beaches with calm waters and wooden walkways.
+Rosario is a lively port and the capital of Fuerteventura with some impressive street art, including colourful murals and giant snail sculptures along the harbour promenade.
+In the corner of the island is Playa Chica, a wind-sheltered beaches with calm waters and wooden walkways.

-Arrecife, once a small fishing village, is now the capital of Lanzarote since the 19th century.
-In the heart of Arrecife is a natural inland lagoon surrounded with petite market stalls and painted inshore fishing boats.
+Arrecife, once a small fishing village, became the capital of Lanzarote in the 19th century.
+In the heart of the city is a natural inland lagoon surrounded with petite market stalls and painted inshore fishing boats.

-You can visit the Mediterranean-style promenade and uncover historical charm in the museums, castles and important art gallery.
+You can visit the Mediterranean-style promenade and uncover historical charm in the museums, castles and art galleries.

-Explore the floral sights of Funchal, Madeira with its array of unique flora and fauna.
+Explore the floral sights of Funchal with its array of unique flora and fauna.
 As well as maintained botanical gardens, this lively capital is packed with Portuguese architecture and known for its wine cellars and scenic harbour with crystal clear waters.